Umberto D.: Reception

 De Sica said that the film was quite unpopular in Italy because it was in a period after World War II when the country was just getting back on its feet.
 Subsequently, they saw Umberto D. as too critical of the pride they were trying to engender in themselves.
 It evoked such opposition in conservatives that Giulio Andreotti, the minister responsible for cinema at the time, published an open letter against De Sica, saying that if the movie was perceived as a realistic depiction of mid-twentieth century Italy, he "[would] have rendered a very bad service to [the] country".
 However, it was quite popular overseas and the film remained the one he was most proud of (even dedicating the film to his father).

 In an interview where he discussed Diary of a Country Priest, Psycho and Citizen Kane, Ingmar Bergman is quoted as saying, "Umberto D. is ... a movie I have seen a hundred times, that I may love most of all."

 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."

 Roger Ebert included the film in his selection of Great Movies, writing that "Vittorio De Sica's Umberto D (1952) is the story of the old man's struggle to keep from falling from poverty into shame.
 It may be the best of the Italian neorealist films--the one that is most simply itself, and does not reach for its effects or strain to make its message clear."

+On review aggregator Rotten Tomatoes, the film holds a 98% score based on 41 critic reviews, with an average rating of 9.0/10.
+The website's critics consensus reads, "Anchored by Carlo Battisti's moving performance as Umberto D, Vittorio de Sica's deeply empathetic character study is a bracing glimpse into the lives of the downtrodden."